haddadi/haddadi.github.io/about.md

 ### News

 November 2021: I am really excited to announce that I have been selected for an [EPSRC Open Fellowship (Plus) 2022-2027](https://haddadi.github.io/EPRSCFellowship/){:target="_blank"} with a funding of around £2m from the UKRI, the industry, and Imperial College London.
 I will be hiring a researcher, an engineer, and Phd students as part of the fellowship team, contact me directly if interested.
+The advert for PhD Scholarships is available [here](https://haddadi.github.io/phdad2022/){:target="_blank"}.

 October 2021: I will be serving as the Chief Scientist at [Brave](https://brave.com/index/){:target="_blank"}.